HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 Stop 2: Stein am Rhein & Schaffhausen & Rhine Falls

-Visit Stein am Rhein for an amazing experience into the past!
+Visit Stein am Rhein for an amazing experience in the past!
 This charming Swiss town is located near Lake Constance and the German border and has gorgeous Medieval architecture.

 Places to visit in Switzerland